Governance

 Sysmex respects employee rights, such as the right to form a union and the right to collective bargaining, based on its participation in the UN Global Compact and support for the ILO’s Core Labor Standards.

-As of March 2024, 63% of Sysmex Corporation employees were members of the Sysmex Union, our in-house labor union.
+As of March 2025, 64% of Sysmex Corporation employees were members of the Sysmex Union, our in-house labor union.
 We conduct annual collective bargaining with the Sysmex Union.
-In FY2023, in addition to regular meetings, labor and management met to discuss productivity improvement through optimization of working hours and streamlining operations; working environments having diverse employees and the personnel system; responses to working environment changes, and the promotion of a “healthy company”.
+In fiscal 2024, in addition to regular meetings, labor and management met to discuss productivity improvement through optimization of working hours and streamlining operations; working environments having diverse employees and the personnel system; responses to working environment changes, and the promotion of a “healthy company”.
 Such meetings are also held at Group companies.
 Labor unions have been formed at overseas Group companies including Jinan Sysmex, Sysmex Vietnam, and HYPHEN BioMed, and hold regular dialogues with respective Group companies.
 In addition, Sysmex CNA has formed an employee group consisting of departmental representatives for quarterly labor-management discussions on topics such as work environments, management of work hours, and the amount of paid leave days taken.
 Sysmex TMC also holds quarterly labor-management meetings.